A super simple, super tasty baked lemon salmon recipe with brown butter, red onions, and lots of lemon and fresh dill. This is good stuff!

 This lemon oil is my go-to favorite luxury condiment in my kitchen.

-It makes the best Caesar salad ever, but use it sparingly because it adds so much flavor.
+It makes the best Caesar salad ever, but use it sparingly because it adds so much flavor and it is a splurge.

 Lemon oil is great over green beans or asparagus, both of which would make great side dishes to this outstanding lemon dill salmon.